 If applicable, this switch notifies the software where to find the cURL executable.
 You can use --with-curl=/usr to specify the system’s cURL executable.
-Alternatively, you can use --with-curl=$HOME to specify a different version of cURL you may have installed in your home directory.
+Alternatively, you can use --with-curl=$HOME to specify a different version of cURL that you may have installed in your home directory.

 If applicable, this switch notifies the software where to find the wget executable.
 You can use --with-wget=/usr to specify the system’s wget executable.
-Alternatively, you can use --with-wget=$HOME to specify a different version of wget you may have installed in your home directory.
+Alternatively, you can use --with-wget=$HOME to specify a different version of wget that you may have installed in your home directory.

 To see all of the available options, enter ./configure --help and press Enter.